 Finout’s solution for managing container costs is completely agentless, reducing security risks and performance overhead by automatically identifying Kubernetes waste across any Kubernetes resource.

-In this topic, you will be guided step-by-step through what you need to do to integrate your Kubernetes data from Prometheus into the Finout app.
+In this documentation, you will be guided step-by-step through what you need to do to integrate your Kubernetes data from Prometheus into the Finout app.

 The Finout agentless Kubernetes integration consists of three simple steps: